wp-plugins/zedity/readme.txt

 **Requirements**: Zedity works on any version of WordPress 3.5+.
 As a rule of thumb, please download the latest version: if you are using an outdated versions, WP 4.0+ requires Zedity 4.2.1+, whereas WP 3.9+ requires Zedity 3.1.2+.

 **Do you like Zedity?
-Thanks!**: please support us with a little donation.
-If not the right time to donate, no worries... we'd appreciate it if you can take the time to add [your review](https://wordpress.org/support/view/plugin-reviews/zedity).
+Thanks!**: please support the free version with a little donation.
+If not the right time to donate, no worries... we'd appreciate it much if you can take the time to [add your review](https://wordpress.org/support/view/plugin-reviews/zedity).

 == Installation ==